TrustworthyComputing/Zilch/README.md

 ANSWER r0 r0 r2         ; result should be 312
 ```
 In order to execute the above program, simply run `./stark-tinyram examples-tinyram/read_test.asm -t10 -s120 -P./examples-tinyram/read_test.pubtape -A./examples-tinyram/read_test.auxtape`.

+We have also implemented the same example using macros in [read_test_with_macros.asm](https://github.com/TrustworthyComputing/IndigoZK/blob/master/examples-tinyram/read_test_with_macros.asm).
+This specific example is not a great use-case of using macros since it expands to three loops instead of just one, but is implemented for comparison.

 ### A more interesting example (Knowledge of Factorization):